To live and to learn together

 As a house of study and training center for religious studies, the Stift offers its residents academic support and advice through the Stiftsinspektor.
 In the context of the range of courses of the theology department the Inspektor also offers a course in the Stift, which pertain to their area of specialty.
 The residents of the Stift have access to a seminar room, as well as a furnished in-house library with over a thousand different titles.

 While classes are in session, the Stift community is shaped largely by the student led government.
 Monday through Thursday, the residents of the Stift share communal lunch and dinner together.
 Every resident has to take over the task of laying the table and tidying afterwards.
 Four time per semester a plenum takes place, which is obligatory and in which all concerns pertaining to life in the Stift are handled.
 They are organized and led by a council, which consists of the Stiftsinspektor and elected residents from the Stift.
 The council meets once a week and is responsible for all current business and questions pertaining to planning and Stift activities.

-At the beginning of each semester, during a weekend retreat, we decide on activities which will take place on a voluntary basis.
-Traditionally, these activities are being held on Monday evenings, which is why we call them ‘Monday-evening-plena’.
+At the beginning of each semester, during a weekend retreat, we decide on activities which will take place on our house evenings during the semester.
+Traditionally, these activities are being held on Monday evenings.
 These activities have covered a broad spectrum, ranging from barbecues in the Stift’s garden to music and cultural events organized by the residents of the Stift to guest lecturers and panel discussions.
 In addition, our “Ephorus” is a regular guest at events and common meals and is available to address residents' concerns.

 Your involvement in the Stift